On the decidability of semigroup freeness: Balanced equations

-\begin{lemma} Let $S$ be a semigroup and let $X$ be a subset of $S$.
-Assume that $X$ has cardinality greater than one and that every element of $X$ is left-cancellative.
-The set $X$ is not a code if and only if there exist $x$, $y \in X$ and $u$, $v \in X^+$ such that $x \ne y$ and $x u = y v$. \end{lemma}
+\begin{lmm} Let $S$ be a semigroup and let $X$ be a subset of $S$ such that the cardinality of $X$ is greater than $1$ and every element of $X$ is left-cancellative in $S$.
+The set $X$ is not a code \textiff{} there exist $x$, $x' \in X$ and $z$, $z' \in X^+$ such that $x \ne x'$ and $x z = x'z'$. \end{lmm}